amithegde/amithegde.github.io/_posts/2015-6-29-writing-a-fast-and-easy-to-use-azure-storage-table-browser.md

 - collects the result

 Now on to [Azure Table Browser](https://github.com/amithegde/AzureTableBrowser)..!
-Use it and let me know how you feel.
+Use it, Fork it and let me know how you feel.